 a) Rebuy your product

 d) In some cases, he can also give a positive feedback as well as profitable ideas for the company.

 Customer satisfaction of a particular company can also be plotted on a level of 1 to 5.
 Level 1 stands for least customer satisfaction and the last level (Level 5) is of customer delight which shows maximum customer satisfaction.

 1) Level one – A level one customer is a customer who is not satisfied with the company.
 In this case the satisfaction of customer is at minimum.
 The customer is likely to leave the company and never return.
 He can also badmouth the company.
 There are several reasons in which a customer might be converted to a level one customer such as the deliveries not happening on time, the service is not proper, or over commitment being given by the sales force.

 Lack of features in the product generally does not result in a level one customer satisfaction.
 This is because if the features were lacking, the customer would not buy the product at all.
 Thus when there are a high number of level one customers, you can understand that the problem is from within the company and not from outside.

-5) Level five of customer Satisfaction – Level five of the customer satisfaction level represents a group of customers who are highly satisfied customers.
+5) Level five – Level five of the customer satisfaction level represents a group of customers who are highly satisfied customers.
 They are unlikely to shift the brand or the product and they have a high emotional bond with the brand.
 Take shoes such as Adidas, Nike or Reebok.
 These are companies which try to increase the number of highly satisfied customers as much as possible.
 This is because the highly satisfied customer is likely to spread a positive word of mouth.